node-red/node-red-ui-nodes/node-red-node-ui-table/README.md

     }
 }
 ```

-Example flow "4 syslog server.json" file can be found in the examples folder.
-The example uses the [node-red-contrib-syslog-input](https://flows.nodered.org/node/node-red-contrib-syslog-input) node to feed live data into ui-table and add line by line until a user defined amount of lines reached.
-Exceeding lines will be dynamically deleted from ui-table using the `deleteRow` command.
-The flow also provides a separate buffer for storing data even when no client is connected.
-Filters can be set and custom formating using `msg.ui_control`.
-All nodes have info text available in the info/help tab.
+By sending only changed or new data to ui-table it is possible to update the table very fast by only sending the new data down to cell level.
+Or huge amounts of data could be sent like logs.

+**important notices**

+Data which is sent to ui-table through commands is **not** cached by ui-table!
+The flow has to take care to update the table for new clients connection or dashboard tab changes!
+Tabulator does not limit the amount of data it holds.
+It is quite efficient in showing tables with a couple of thousand rows.
+If it the data exceeds the capabilities of the clients browser it will crash with an **out of memory** error without notice.

+Example flow "4 sending commands.json" file can be found in the examples folder or installed directly using **menu/import/examples/ui-table**.
+This flow shows a basic implementation how the flow can keep a cached copy of all table data and add/delete or update selective rows.
+Most nodes have info text available in the info/help tab.

 ## control ui-table by sending ```msg.ui_control``` messages